 One of the country’s biggest school voucher schemes is operating right here in Illinois.
 It began as a temporary five-year program under the guise of helping low-income and students of color to have a choice.
+This program drains up to $75 million of state money that could be used to support the 80 percent of Illinois schools that are underfunded – the schools that 90 percent of students in Illinois attend.
+Public dollars belong in public schools.

-However, the data shows:
+However, the Invest in Kids data show:

-- More white students are helped than any other;
+• More white students are helped than any other;

-- Students at these schools are not subject to the same testing standards, nor are teachers held to the same professional standards, as those in public schools;
+• Students at these schools are not subject to the same testing standards, nor are teachers held to the same professional standards, as those in public schools;

-- There is no data to show how many students actually switched from public schools to private schools, or whether public money is now funding students who have been in private schools all along.
+• There is no data to show how many students actually switched from public schools to private schools, or whether public money is now funding students who have been in private schools all along.

 And, these schools can discriminate based on physical or emotional special needs, gender identity issues, moral values or religion.